ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 4. Select your instance.
 Then, click **View Sysdig**.

-The first time that you launch the Sysdig web UI, you might get a set of screens.
+The first time that you launch the monitoring UI, you might get a set of screens.
 Click **Next**, and **Complete Onboarding**.

-If the Sysdig agent is configured successfully, in the **EXPLORE** view you can see your bare metal server in the **Hosts and Containers** section.
+If the monitoring agent is configured successfully, in the **EXPLORE** view you can see your bare metal server in the **Hosts and Containers** section.

 ![Sysdig Explore view](images/sysdig-baremetal-img1.png "Sysdig Explore view")

-It may take some time before you see the bare metal entry while the information is initally collected and processed by the Sysdig agent.
+It may take some time before you see the bare metal entry while the information is initally collected and processed by the monitoring agent.
 {: note}

 You only can monitor one instance per browser.
 You could have multiple tabs for the same instance.